FYI (American TV channel)

-The network originally launched in 1998 as The Biography Channel, as an offshoot of A&E and named after its television series Biography.
-As such, it originally featured factual programs, such as reruns of its namesake.
-As A&E shifted its focus towards reality television and drama series, the Biography Channel became the home for several series that had been displaced by the flagship network (including Biography itself), but shifted towards reality-oriented series itself in 2007 and was rebranded as simply Bio.
+The network originally launched in 1998 as The Biography Channel, an offshoot of A&E named after its television series Biography.
+As such, it originally featured factual programs, such as reruns of its namesake series.
+As A&E shifted its focus towards reality and drama series, the Biography Channel became the home for several series that had been displaced by the flagship network (including Biography itself), but shifted towards reality-oriented series itself in 2007 and was rebranded as simply Bio.
 In 2014, the channel was rebranded as FYI, an initialism for "for your information".

 As of November 2023, FYI is available to approximately 35,000,000 pay television households in the United States-down from its 2015 peak of 73,000,000 households.

-In recent years, FYI has lost carriage with the growth of streaming alternatives and has generally been depreciated by A+E Global Media in current retransmission consent negotiations with cable and streaming providers.